 DANCERS MAY NOT BE ON JUST A PERFORMANCE TEAM.
 PERFORMANCE TEAM CLASSES MUST BE ACCOMPANIED BY A REGULAR CLASS IN THE SAME DISCIPLINE, AS WELL AS TECHNIQUE CLASS AND BALLET.

-Any requests otherwise must be made directly to Ms Barb, and will be considered for dancers who have graduated high school.
+Any requests otherwise must be made directly to Ms Barb, and will be considered on an individual basis.

 Dancers competing in Ballet or en Pointe must be enrolled in TWO Ballet classes.
 (Age levels apply, please ask)